-Husain took to figurative expressionism and the themes that he picked were folk or village subjects, mythological and peasant scenes.
+Husain took to figurative expressionism and the themes that he chose were folk or village subjects, mythological and peasant scenes.
 In a panoramic painting entitled Zameen/ Land, Husain created a symbological universe of the rural and the ancient in a grid composition with elements like a lantern, wheel, mule pack and village lady.
 In the immediate independence context, Husain portrayed India through tribals and peasants using folk themes in an expressionist idiom, according to art critic Geeta Kapur.
 She elaborates that Husain creates a ritualistic relationship between the individuals in a painting with their environment through the symbolism of the spider or the lamp and through the gestures, or bodily twists which were inspired by ancient Indian sculptures.

 Husain’s embrace of the secular culture of Nehruvian India was one of the reasons why he was readily accepted by the Indian bourgeoisie.
 But later he ran into trouble for alleged indecent representation of Hindu goddesses which led him into a self-imposed exile to the art loving Islamic caliphate republic of Qatar.
 The very young art collector Sheikha/princess of Qatar commissioned a Mahabharata (Hindu epic) series from Husain.

-While Indian civil society could not protect the artistic integrity of Husain, it is interesting to note that Supreme Court of India ruled that “Husain’s Bharat Mata/ Mother India is an artwork,” in his defene, in a case where the female nudity of the anthropomorphic rendering of the Indian map was alleged to be sacrilegious and an indecent representation of women.
+While Indian civil society could not protect the artistic integrity of Husain, it is interesting to note that Supreme Court of India ruled that “Husain’s Bharat Mata/ Mother India is an artwork,” in his defence, in a case where the female nudity of the anthropomorphic rendering of the Indian map was alleged to be sacrilegious and an indecent representation of women.

 It is important to note another artist who was not exactly a member of the PAG, but a close associate whose works have to be read in juxtaposition with M.F.Husain, in terms of their controversial content.
 Akbar Padamsee, also from a minority community, was accused of indecency in a painting titled Lovers where a man and a woman were seated naked on a cow, but the court ruled that art is beyond social morality.